grivet/mpsc-queue/README.md

 - Unbounded: The queue is a linked-list and does not limit the number of elements.

-- Wait-free writes: writers will never wait for queue state sync when enqueuing.
+- Wait-free writes: Writers will never wait for queue state sync when enqueuing.

 - Wait-free peeks: The reader does not wait to see is a node is available in the queue.
   Peeking takes a bounded number of instructions.
 There is however no removal